 Flea eggs are white.
 Each female can produce hundreds of eggs.

-The flea larva (see the drawing below) is a 13 segmented eyeless, legless, worm-like grub (similar to some fly larvae) living on bodies, hairs, feathers, nests, bedding, etc. depending on the species.
+The flea larva (see the drawing above and photograph below) is a 13 segmented eyeless, legless, worm-like grub (similar to some fly larvae) living on bodies, hairs, feathers, nests, bedding, etc. depending on the species.
 It scavenges on debris, dried blood and adult flea excrement which contains undigested blood.
-It pupates in a silk cocoon for around 2 weeks before hatching into an adult.
+It pupates in a silk cocoon (see the photograph below) for around 2 weeks before hatching into an adult.

 above Pulex irritans, the human flea